dgollub/pokealmanac/README.md

 # Caching

-The app tries to cache the PokeAPI RESTful responses in a local SQLite database, however [modified/created timestamps are not available in version 2 of the API](https://github.com/phalt/pokeapi/issues/140).
+The app caches the PokeAPI RESTful responses in a local SQLite database, however [modified/created timestamps are not available in version 2 of the API](https://github.com/phalt/pokeapi/issues/140) so there is no cache invalidation for now.

 # Known issues